juju/docs/src/en/developer-debug-dhx.md

 Instead of typing out the full unit name, in the form `service/0`, you can let DHX figure out which unit you want to debug.
-It will use cues such as which units are in error state, the charm you're working on in the current directory, or a service name you give it instead of a unit name.
+It will use cues such as which units are in error state, the charm in your current directory, or service name.

 If DHX can't unambiguously choose a unit, it will present you with its best guess along with a list of units that you can choose from by number or name, so